Ignacio-Antequera/Bookstore-Database-Implementation/README.md

 ## Repository Structure

-- Database Structure: Folder containing all the data and tables that form our database
+- Database Structure: Folder containing all the data and tables that form our database.
 - Database Implementation: Folder containing SQL queries to explore the functionality of the Bookstore Management System.
+- ER Diagrams: Visually representation of tables and the relationships between them.

 ## Approach